-The Shire of Kalamunda Art Collection
+The City of Kalamunda Art Collection

 The collection features significant names in Western Australian art, such as Cedric Baxter, John Boyd, Dan Mazotti and John Olsen.
 The collection is also the home of many donated artworks from local artists, talented amateurs and community groups.
 Most works in the collection celebrate aspects of life in the hills - our beautiful forest and the landscape, our rich local history – especially the logging and railway history, the orchards and agricultural industry, festivals and events, and the community.

 The Kalamunda Library houses the largest stained glass window in the Southern Hemisphere.
 This mammoth task was undertaken by the Kalamunda Stained Glassgroup in 1987 – 1988, and features the green-grey foliage and the dramatic hills landscape, which are distinctive features of the region.
 The window is best viewed at night when it is lit from within.

 The Gum-nut fountains, created by Joan Walsh-Smith and Charles Smith of Smith Sculptors, are located at three roundabout intersections in Kalamunda, Forestfield and High Wycombe.
 Nic Compton’s iconic Horse and Whim, a large timber sculpture in the town square, was created in 1993, and is a well-loved central meeting point in town, as well as a reference to local logging history.